Code of Conduct

 Tilt is committed to providing a friendly, safe, and welcoming environment for all of our users, contributors, followers, and Fans, regardless of: gender identity or expression; sexual orientation; disability; neurodivergence; physical appearance; body size; ethnicity; nationality; race; age; religion; level of technical experience; education; socio-economic status; or similar personal characteristics.

 The first goal of the Code of Conduct is to specify a baseline standard of behavior so that people with different social values and communication styles can talk effectively, productively, and respectfully.

 The second goal is to provide a mechanism for resolving conflicts in the community when they arise.

 The third goal of the Code of Conduct is to make our community welcoming to people from different backgrounds.
-Diversity is critical to the project; for Windmill to be successful, it needs contributors and users from all backgrounds.
+Diversity is critical to the project; for Tilt to be successful, it needs contributors and users from all backgrounds.

 We believe that healthy debate and disagreement are essential to a healthy project and community.
 However, it is never okay to be disrespectful.
 We value diverse opinions, but we value respectful behavior more.